Skip to main content

 Description

-Choose the content to be copied.
-You can choose to copy all content from the source database, or choose , select the content to be copied in the list, and click > to add them to the list.
+Replication ObjectsSelect the objects to replicate.
+Select All Objects to replicate all content from the source database, or select Customized Object, choose the objects in the Source Object list, and click > to add them to the Target Object list.

-• Left dropdown: Choose the database name to be included in the blacklist.
+• Left drop-down list: Select the database to add to the blacklist.

-6. On the tab, choose different actions based on the selected replication type.
+6. On the Mapping tab, select an operation based on the selected replication type.

-Tables without Primary Key and Unique KeyDuplicate ModelBy default, select the first 2 columns in the table.Same as Key.
+Tables without a primary key or unique keyDuplicate ModelBy default, select the first two columns in the table.Uses the same columns as Key.

 tip

-• Excluding : The target database with the same name as the target data source is automatically selected by the system.
-If it does not exist, you need to manually select the target database.
-The table and column names in the target database need to match the synchronization objects.
-If they do not match, you can manually map the table and column names.
+• If "Schema" is not included: NineData selects the database with the same name in the target data source by default.
+If no database with the same name exists, select the target database manually.
+The table and column names in the target database must match the replication objects.
+If they do not match, manually map them.

-7. On the tab, wait for the system to complete the pre-check.
-After passing the pre-check, click .
+7. On the Pre-check tab, wait for NineData to complete the precheck.
+After the precheck passes, click Launch.

 tip

-• + , : Starts after full replication is completed.
+• Schema + Full, or Full: Starts after full replication completes.

-• + + , : Starts when incremental data is first consistent with the source data source and is 0 seconds.
-You can click to view the synchronization delay in the page. ![sync_delay](../image/sync_delay.png)
+• Schema + Full + Incremental, or Incremental: Starts when incremental data is consistent with the source data for the first time and Delay is 0 seconds.
+Click View Details to view the synchronization delay on the Details page.

-• Click to view the execution status of each stage of the synchronization task.
+• Click View Details to view the execution status of each replication phase.

 result-selectdb